vuejs/v2.vuejs.org/src/guide/conditional.md

 The `v-else` element must immediately follow the `v-if` or `v-show` element - otherwise it will not be recognized.

+### Component caveat

-**Caveat**: when used with components and `v-show`, `v-else` doesn't get applied properly due to directives priorities.
+When used with components and `v-show`, `v-else` doesn't get applied properly due to directives priorities.
 So instead of doing this:

 ```html
 <custom-component v-show="condition"></custom-component>